sinkinben/tinydb/docs/flex-and-bison.md

 ## Bison

-Suppose we have got all the `<token, type>` pairs, and we want to convert them into an AST, that what Bison can help us do.
+Suppose we have got all the `<token, type>` pairs, and we want to convert them into an AST, that's what Bison can help us do.

 ```cpp
 1 * 2 + 3 * 4 + 5